 Do your best to pour it evenly.
 Once poured over the cake quickly use a spatula to even out the frosting before it sets.

 I enjoy having a slice of this cake when the frosting is only partially set, it has a melt-in-your-mouth sensation.
 There’s really nothing quite like it.

-Texas Sheet Cake Recipe
+Texas Sheet Cake with Buttermilk

 - Preheat the oven to 350°F. Lightly spray an 18” x 13” pan with cooking spray.

 - In a small saucepan over medium heat, add the butter, water, and cocoa powder.
 Bring to a boil.
 Remove from heat.
 Set aside.

 - In a large bowl add flour, sugar, baking soda, and salt.
 Whisk to combine.
 Add the chocolate mixture.
 Mix well.
 Add eggs, vanilla, and buttermilk.
 Mix until combine.

 - Pour batter into prepared pan.
 Bake for 15-20 minutes, or until toothpick inserted in the center comes out clean.
 (All ovens vary, mine finishes baking by 15 minutes, but yours might need the full 20 minutes, so keep an eye on it).

 - Cool the cake for about 3 minutes before pouring the frosting over it.